History of Sex in Cinema:

-Director Greg Mottola's Judd Apatow-produced sleeper teen sex comedy, with a raunchy script by Knocked Up star Seth Rogen and Evan Goldberg (written when they were young teens), was a tremendously funny and popular hit during the summer of 2007 (but without the requisite nudity of this genre).
+Director Greg Mottola's Judd Apatow-produced sleeper teen sex comedy, with a raunchy script by Knocked Up star Seth Rogen and Evan Goldberg (written when they were young teens about their own HS experiences), was a tremendously funny and popular hit during the summer of 2007 (but without the requisite nudity of this genre).

 At the school lunch table, overweight Seth embarrassingly admitted to Evan his obsessive childhood habit of artfully drawing male genitalia: